emer/axon/examples/kinaseq/README.md

 One of the most salient results from this model is that integrating spiking at the synapse level ("average of products") produces a much less variable DWt signal than doing it at the neuron level ("product of averages").
 The intuition is that for the latter (aka `NeurSpkCa`), a great deal depends on the precise timing of the *last few spikes* at the end of the sequence, and the product operation itself introduces further variance (each term has multiplicative "leverage" over the other).

 Here are results for different matched levels of firing, showing final DWt values after each of 10000 different 200 msec trials of learning, with the indicated level of firing on both send and recv, with no change over time.
-The expected DWt value should be 0 as there is no minus-plus phase difference.
+The expected DWt value should be 0 as there is no minus-plus phase difference.  `SynPDwt` is the "product" dwt (`NeurSpkCa`), and `SynCDWt` is `SynSpkCa` continuously integrated.

 100 Hz: